-On 7 May 2020 the announcement of a tender was published by the Romanian Unitatea Speciala de Aviatie / SMURD and the decision to tender took place on 17 September 2021.
+On 7 May 2020, the announcement of a tender was published by the Romanian Unitatea Speciala de Aviatie / SMURD.
+The decision on this tender was made public on 17 September 2021.

 The framework agreement should last four years and consists of a maximum of twelve helicopters.
 Eight will be designed to work on the mainland and four will be designed for operations over the sea.
 The helicopters must be capable for Search and Rescue (SAR), fire fighting tasks as well as capable of performing medical evacuation.